stevenjlho/leetcode/solutions/199. Binary Tree Right Side View/README.md

 ## Approach

 1. Create an array `result` to store the rightmost node's value at each depth level of the tree.
-2. Implement a recursive helper function `collect` that traverses the tree.
+2. Implement a recursive helper function `rightView` that traverses the tree.
 The function takes two parameters: `node` (the current node) and `depth` (the current depth level in the tree).

    - If the current node is null, return, as there's nothing to process.
    - Check if the current depth is equal to the length of the result array.
 If true, it indicates this depth level hasn't been processed yet, so add the current node's value to `result`.